ChloeCro/ChloeCro/README.md

 I'm passionate about **data science**, with a special focus on **Natural Language Processing (NLP)** 🗣️

-I thrive on building data-driven solutions that leverage AI and machine learning to solve complex problems.
-I enjoy exploring cutting-edge research in these areas and integrating them into practical applications.

 ### Work Experience 💼

 - **Previous**: Research Assistant at [Maastricht Law & Tech Lab](https://www.maastrichtuniversity.nl/about-um/faculties/law/research/law-and-tech-lab), where I contributed to a [published article](https://cris.maastrichtuniversity.nl/en/publications/centrality-scores-and-precedent-value-in-legal-network-analysis) titled *Centrality Scores and Precedent Value in Legal Network Analysis*. 📜